All article submissions, including commissioned ones, should be sent using the submission feature of the

 - Intellectual property, including patents and copyrights

-- Relationships or activities not covered above that could be perceived as potential conflicts of interest
+- Any other relationships or activities that could be perceived as potential conflicts of interest

-All submitting authors and coauthors are required to complete and submit a Conflict of Interest (COI) disclosure form prior to the publication of the article.
+All authors, including submitting authors and coauthors, must complete and submit a Conflict of Interest (COI) disclosure form prior to the publication.

 Open Access